JuliaPhylo/SNaQ.jl/docs/src/man/multiplealleles.md

 Return true if a row (4-taxon set) has a "repeated" species, that is, a species whose name ends with "__2".
 Otherwise, return false.

-Warning: this function assumes that taxon names are in column named "t1", "t2", "t3", "t4".
-For data frames with different column names, e.g. "taxon1", "taxon2" etc., simply edit the function by replacing `:t1` by `:taxon1` (or the appropriate column name in your data).
+Warning: this function assumes that taxon names are in columns "t1", "t2", "t3", "t4".
+For data frames with different column names, e.g. "taxon1", "taxon2" etc., simply edit the code below by replacing `:t1` by `:taxon1` (or the appropriate column name in your data).
 """
 function hasrep(row)
     occursin(r"__2$", row[:t1]) || occursin(r"__2$", row[:t2]) ||
     occursin(r"__2$", row[:t3]) || occursin(r"__2$", row[:t4])
-end
-df_sp_reduced = filter(!hasrep, df_sp_ave) # removes rows with repeated species
-CSV.write("CFtable_species_norep.csv", df_sp_reduced); # to save to file
+end; # this function is used on the next line df_sp_reduced = filter(!hasrep, df_sp_ave) # removes rows with repeated species CSV.write("CFtable_species_norep.csv", df_sp_reduced); # to save to file
 d_sp_reduced = readtableCF(df_sp_reduced) # DataCF object, for input to snaq!